Brandeis University: Founding

 The trustees offered to name the university after Einstein in the summer of 1946, but Einstein declined, and on July 16, 1946, the board decided the university would be named after Louis Brandeis.
-Einstein objected to what he thought was excessively expansive promotion, and to Goldstein's sounding out Abram L. Sachar as a possible president without consulting Einstein.
-Einstein took great offense at Goldstein's having invited Cardinal Francis Spellman to participate in a fundraising event.
-Einstein also became alarmed by press announcements that exaggerated the school's success at fundraising.

 Einstein threatened to sever ties with the foundation on September 2, 1946.
-Believing the venture could not succeed without Einstein, Goldstein quickly agreed to resign himself, and Einstein recanted.
+Believing the venture could not succeed without Einstein, Goldstein quickly agreed to resign, and Einstein recanted.
 Einstein's near-departure was publicly denied.
 Goldstein said that, despite his resignation, he would continue to solicit donations for the foundation.
-On November 1, 1946, the foundation announced that the new university would be named Brandeis University, after Louis D. Brandeis, justice of the United States Supreme Court.
+On November 1, 1946, the foundation announced that the new university would be named Brandeis University, after Louis D. Brandeis, associate justice of the United States Supreme Court.
 By the end of 1946, the foundation said it had raised over five hundred thousand dollars, and two months later it said it had doubled that amount.

 The Brandeis board felt it was in no position to make the investment in the medical school that would enable it to receive accreditation, and closed it in 1947.
 Einstein wanted Middlesex University's veterinary school's standards to be improved before expanding to the school, while others in the foundation wanted to simply close the veterinary school, which, by the winter of 1947, had an enrollment of just about 100 students.
 A professional study of the veterinary school recommended dismissing certain instructors and requiring end-of-year examinations for the students, but the foundation declined to enact any of the recommendations, to the dismay of Einstein and a couple of the foundation's trustees.

 In early June 1947, Einstein made a final break with the foundation.
 The veterinary school was closed, despite students' protests and demonstrations.
 According to George Alpert, a lawyer responsible for much of the organizational effort, Einstein had wanted to offer the presidency of the school to left-wing scholar Harold Laski, someone that Alpert had characterized as "a man utterly alien to American principles of democracy, tarred with the Communist brush."
 He said, "I can compromise on any subject but one: that one is Americanism."
-Two of the foundation's trustees, S. Ralph Lazrus and Dr. Otto Nathan, quit the foundation at the same time as Einstein.
+Two of the foundation's trustees, S. Ralph Lazrus and Otto Nathan, quit the foundation at the same time as Einstein.
 In response, Alpert said that Lazrus and Nathan had tried to give Brandeis University a "radical, political orientation."
 Alpert also criticized Lazrus' lack of fundraising success and Nathan's failure to organize an educational advisory committee.
 Einstein said he, Lazrus, and Nathan "have always been and have always acted in complete harmony."